SydneyOtten/DeepEvents/README.md

 The script has been tested on Windows 7 and Ubuntu 16.04.

-Running the scripts requires recent (Nov 2019) versions of: numpy scikit-learn pandas tensorflow
+Running the scripts was tested using: numpy 1.17.4 scikit-learn 0.22 pandas 0.25.3 tensorflow-gpu 1.14.0
-Keras
+Keras 2.2.5

 # Installation Guide